Marketing and maintaining your membership website

 To help you get started, here are some “do’s and don’ts” for each stage of the journey.

-- Do offer lead magnets which solve your leads’ problems in exchange for their email address, and clearly advertise how said lead magnets provide that solution.
+Do offer lead magnets that solve your leads’ problems in exchange for their email address, and clearly advertise how said lead magnets provide that solution.

-- Do use your email list to introduce solutions to your audience’s problem, ideally through nurture sequences which nudge your subscribers into converting into customers.
+Do use your email list to introduce solutions to your audience’s problem, ideally through nurture sequences that nudge your subscribers into converting into customers.

-- Don’t make your email and social media campaigns business-focused.
-People don’t want to listen to an extended sales pitch -- they want value-adds which enrich their lives and help them overcome their challenges.
+Don’t make your email and social media campaigns business-focused.
+People don’t want to listen to an extended sales pitch -- they want value-adds that enrich their lives and help them overcome their challenges.

 Wondering how to touch the different stages of the buyer’s journey without creating three separate landing pages?
 You can employ and advertise all of these do’s and don’ts with public membership posts, similar to what you see below on Mackenzie Child’s membership.